 The background acting job is pretty sweet on this shoot. $350 for the day for 8 hours.
 Over 8 hours the rate goes way up.
 Time and a half after 8 hours, and double time after 10 hours.
 So background actors can make $600 or more in a day.
 And they get a bump for bringing their own clothes.
 In fact, they get $17 for each article of clothing, so $17 for pants, $17 for a shirt.

-And here's the real kicker!
-We're shooting 2 spots right now, one for Canada and one for the US.
-The actor don't know it now, but when they sign out at the end of the day, they'll find out that they're on the clock for both commercials and they're going to be paid double.
+And here’s the real kicker!
+We’re shooting 2 spots right now, one for Canada and one for the US.
+The actors don’t know it now, but when they sign out at the end of the day, they’ll find out that they’re on the clock for both commercials and they’re going to be paid double.
 For the overtime too.
-So depending on how long they're working, they can make $1200 for 1 day of shooting.
-And that's for working a total of 1 hour, jumping and screaming for the camera.
-This is what I mean by crazy money in this business.
+So depending on how long they’re working, they can make $1200 for 1 day of shooting.
+And that’s for working a total of 1 hour, jumping and screaming for the camera.
+Crazy money in this business.

 So today the background actors work for 30 minutes, scream on camera, then go back to to a room and read a book, work on the computer, hang out and talk, eat craft service.
 Not a bad way to spend the day.